jinghuazhao/Computational-Statistics/docs/systems.md

 **Control Panel** --> **Programs** --> **Programs and Features** --> **Turn Windows Features on or off**: **Hyper-V**, **Virtual Machine Platforms**.

+On Windows 11, this is considerably easier from Windows key + R, Optional features.

 A command-line counterpart is as follows,

 ```powershell